yixuan-feng/Hotel_Booking_Demands/README.md

 # Hotel_Booking_Demands

-Cancellation of reservations has had a significant impact on demand management decisions within the hotel industry.
-In order to mitigate the impact of cancellations, hotels all over the world implement strict cancellation policies and overbooking strategies, which in turn may have a negative impact on revenue and hotel reputation.
-In order to alleviate the difficulties caused by cancellations, the hotel has implemented strict cancellation policies and overbooking strategies.
-These strategies will subsequently negatively affect revenue and social reputation and damage the hotel’s business performance.
-Overbooking forces the hotel to refuse to provide services, which can be a bad experience for customers and negatively affect the hotel’s reputation and direct revenue.
+Background
+In the hotel industry, revenue management is applicable to provide the right rooms and prices to the right guests at the right time through the right distribution channels.
+Additionally, this industry also accepts advance reservations, and they represent a contract between the customer and the hotel.
+This contract gives the customer the right to use the service at a fixed price in the future.
+Advanced booking is considered as one of the main predictors of hotel performance forecasting.
+However, a customer can choose to cancel their booking before the service is being provided.
+This option to cancel puts the hotel at risk as it will force the hotel to bear the cost of vacant rooms.

-##The goal of this study
+The goal of this study:

 The goal of this study is to predict whether a hotel booking request received is subject to a cancellation given its booking information with key attributes.